hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_grep_regex.md

 ## Bioinformatics Example

-The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file format is the defacto file format for sequence reads generated from next-generation sequencing technologies.
+The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file format is the *de facto* file format for sequence reads generated from next-generation sequencing technologies.
 This file format evolved from FASTA in that it contains sequence data, but also contains quality information.
 Similar to FASTA, the FASTQ file begins with a header line.
 The difference is that the FASTQ header is denoted by a `@` character.
 For a single record (sequence read), there are four lines, each of which are described below:

 |Line|Description|
 |----|-----------|